AAUGeodesyGroup/PyGLDA/README.md

 ## Important information

-- Please download the code and auxiliary data from XX, which is a version specified for demonstration and lecture in our summer school.
+- Please download the code and auxiliary data from https://drive.google.com/drive/folders/1ZDU9oUnpUaTC9H9Bv4spZa8-_z9d-9Ib, which is a version specified for demonstration and lecture in our summer school.
 - One can get the actively developing version in our Github repository (https://github.com/AAUGeodesyGroup/PyGLDA), but there would be no guarantee that the installation guideline can still work for the latest github version.